dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Notes_Groups.md

 \quad \text{ where } n_1 \divides \cdots \divides n_m
 .$$

-Going from elementary divisors to invariant factors
+Going from elementary divisors to invariant factors:

+- Collect by primes
+- Take highest power from each prime as *last* invariant factor
+- Take highest power from all remaining primes as next, etc

+Example